Skip to main content

 Many companies show a growing interest in the production of ethanol from renewable lignocellulosic resources, such as agricultural residues.
 These resources are created in sufficient quantities worldwide as a by-product of current agricultural practices, as in the case of straw from cereal production.

-The sunliquid® process developed by Clariant meets all the requirements of a technically and economically efficient, innovative process for converting agricultural residues into climate-friendly biofuel.
-Using process-integrated enzyme production, optimized enzymes, simultaneous conversion of cellulose and hemicellulose into ethanol and an energy-efficient process design, it has been possible to overcome technological challenges and sufficiently reduce production costs in order to arrive at a commercially viable basis.
+The sunliquid™ process developed by Clariant meets all the requirements of a technically efficient, innovative process for converting agricultural residues into climate-friendly biofuel.
+Using process-integrated enzyme production, optimized enzymes, simultaneous conversion of cellulose and hemicellulose into ethanol and an energy-efficient process design, it has been possible to overcome major technological challenges and reduce production costs.

 Cellulosic ethanol from agricultural residues - Think ahead, think sunliquid